deniskyashif/blog/content/posts/ddd-domain-events.md

 It also couples the customer-facing request to external systems.
 The order may be saved successfully while email delivery, fulfilment notification, or analytics fails.
 These operations cannot usually be made atomic with the order write, despite being grouped in the same script.
 Reporting the whole operation as failed can mislead the customer into placing a duplicate order, whereas reporting it as successful can leave follow-up work unfinished.

 Each consequence needs its own error handling, retries, and fault tolerance.

+There is a subtler problem too.
+Order creation may not happen in just one place, so the same list of consequences has to be repeated at every call site, and the paths quietly drift apart when one of them is forgotten.

 There must be a better way to handle this.
 To get there, we must first ask:

 > What happened, and who needs to know?

+And then model this business logic in a single place within our domain.

 ## A domain event is a past-tense fact